Los Angeles Airports: Which Is The Best?

 Leaving BUR couldn’t be more different than leaving LAX.
 Ride share pickup is right in front of terminal B, while rental car pickup is in a centralized rental car parking lot that’s walking distance from the airport building.

-On our most recent visit, getting through the airport to depart took us just ten minutes from door to gate – including security.
+On our last itinerary through Burbank, getting through the airport to depart took us just ten minutes from door to gate – including security.
 That’s pretty unbeatable!

 One word of caution: try not to schedule an arrival or departure at Burbank too late at night.
 There’s a 10pm hard stop on flights (“quiet hours”) and that can sometimes cause problems if a flight is delayed.